NabilYimer/SentifyMaster-Twitter-Sentiment-Analysis/README.md

 ## Project Structure

-- **`SentifyMaster.ipynb`:** Jupyter Notebook containing the core implementation of the sentiment analysis model.
+- **`Sentiment_Analysis.ipynb`:** Jupyter Notebook containing the core implementation of the sentiment analysis model.

 - **`data/`:** Directory containing the dataset (`sentiments.csv`) used for training and evaluation.
 The data is sourced from Kaggle and is included in the repository.